tldr-pages/tldr/pages/common/xxd.md

 `xxd {{input_file}}`

-- Generate a hexdump from a binary file and save it to a text file:
+- Generate a hexdump from a binary file and save it as a text file:

 `xxd {{input_file}} {{output_file}}`